 As costs and risk rise, it is imperative that property managers reduce risk, and do everything they can to grow profits.
 ADM can help with both of these tasks.

 With ADM, Property Managers Earn More, Risk Less®

-Property managers are increasing their cash reserves in order to adapt to the current environment of increased risk, more competition, and higher interest rates.
-With an American Money Market Account™ [AMMA™] from ADM, property managers can access the most safety and the most return for their cash reserves without sacrificing their liquidity needs.
+Property managers are increasing their cash reserves to adapt to increased risk, greater competition, and higher interest rates.
+With ADM, firms can optimize this cash while reducing transactional risk.